refinedmods/refinedmods.github.io/refined-storage/wiki/Pattern Grid.md

 You don't necessarily need the actual items in your storage network to create a [[Pattern]] for it.

+Refined Storage will warn you when you don't have the required item present in your inventory, storage network or crafting matrix.
+Even with this warning, you can still transfer items.

+If you don't have some required items, but autocrafting is available for said items, you can press CTRL + CLICK to start autocrafting for said items.
+Note that you need a [[Pattern]] configured for these items.

 ## Manual input/output configuration
 Click an item or fluid in the slots to configure the [[Pattern]].